SDN-SYN PoW: Adaptive Ingress-Aware Defense with Non-Interactive PoW Against Volumetric SYN Floods: SDN-SYN PoW Design and Implementation

 \subsection{Design Overview}

-SDN-SYN PoW embeds a non-interactive proof-of-work in each SYN, with difficulty set dynamically by the SDN controller from live network conditions.
+SDN-SYN PoW embeds a non-interactive proof-of-work in each TCP SYN packet, with the difficulty level set dynamically by the SDN controller based on real-time traffic conditions.
+During peacetime, the default difficulty is minimal (or zero), imposing no perceptible cost on legitimate connections.
+When the controller detects a volumetric SYN flood at a specific ingress, it raises the difficulty for that ingress, forcing attackers to spend computational effort per SYN while the rest of the network remains unaffected.

-\textbf{Client-Side PoW Generation.}A compliant client hashes selected SYN header fields with a nonce until the configured difficulty is met; this one-time cost is negligible for legitimate connections but severely limits high-rate attackers.
+\paragraph{Client-Side PoW Generation.} A compliant client hashes the SYN header fields (source/destination addresses, ports, and a nonce) until the resulting hash meets the configured difficulty; at low difficulty, this cost is negligible for legitimate connections but limits high-rate attackers whose per-SYN computation must scale linearly with their sending rate.

-\textbf{Network-Side Verification.} The difficulty of the puzzle is defined by a parameter $d$, representing the required number of leading zero bits in the hash output.
-The expected number of hash iterations, $k$, a client must perform to find a valid proof is given by:
+\paragraph{Network-Side Verification.} Difficulty $d$ defines the required number of leading zero bits in the hash output; the expected iterations to find a valid nonce are $k = 2^d$.
+The controller tunes $d$ per policy domain---an entire ingress during spoofed floods, or a specific source prefix when stable.
+Clients discover the current $d$ via the Difficulty Discovery Protocol (\S\ref{sec:ddp}).

-The SDN controller can tune $d$ to dynamically adjust the work required from clients, thereby throttling malicious traffic sources.